satra/NiPyPe-Paper/nipype_paper.rst

 Computationally efficient execution of neuroimaging analysis
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+A computationally efficient execution allows for multiple
+rapid-iterations to optimize a Workflow for a given application.
+Support
+for optimized local execution (running independent processes in
+parallel, rerunning only those steps that have been influenced by the
+changes in parameters or dependencies since the last run) and
+exploration of parameter space eases Workflow development.
+The NiPyPe
-The NiPyPe package provides a seamless and flexible environment for
+package provides a seamless and flexible environment for executing
-executing workflows in parallel on a variety of environments from local
+Workflows in parallel on a variety of environments from local multi-core
-multi-core workstations to high-performance clusters.
-In the SPM
+workstations to high-performance clusters.
+In the SPM workflow for
-workflow for single subject functional data analysis shown below (where
+single subject functional data analysis shown
-is this workflow), only a few components can be parallelized.
-However,
+below\ :sup:``[j] <#cmnt10>`_`\ , only a few components can be
-running this workflow across several subjects provides room for
+parallelized.
+However, running this workflow across several subjects
-embarrassingly parallel execution.
-Running this workflow for 69 subjects
+provides room for embarrassingly parallel execution.
+Running this
-on a compute cluster (40 cores distributed across 6 machines) took 1
+Workflow in distributed mode for 69 subjects on a compute cluster (40
+cores distributed across 6 machines) took 1 hour and 40 minutes relative
-hour and 40 minutes relative to 32 minutes for processing a single
+to the 32 minutes required to execute the analysis steps in series for a
-subject.
-The difference from the expected runtime of 64 minutes stems
+single subject on the same cluster.
+The difference from the expected
+runtime of 64 minutes (32 minutes for the first 40 subjects and another
+32 minutes for the remaining 29 subjects) stems from disk i/o and other
-from disk i/o, network and processing resource
+network and processing resource bottlenecks.\ :sup:``[k] <#cmnt11>`_`\
-bottlenecks.\ :sup:``[j] <#cmnt10>`_`\

 --------------